Learn how to organize all aspects of your life using a bullet journal!

 We think that this is so important we wrote a whole post on how to use a bullet journal for meal planning here.

-Making meal prepping and planning part of your life is not only convenient, it helps you be more organized, and is also a great way to start a new healthy lifestyle.
+Making meal prepping and planning part of your life is not only convenient, but it helps you be more organized, and is also a great way to start a new healthy lifestyle.

 You can include so many things in this from shopping lists, recipes, pantry organization, and weight loss trackers.
 Whatever works best for you and other household members.